Opening Ceremony: Creating Harmonious Environments with Architect Douglas Cardinal

 Join us for our Opening Ceremony, Indigenous Welcome, and Keynote Address on ‘Creating Harmonious Environments’ with Douglas Cardinal, renowned Canadian architect of Métis, Blackfoot/Kainai, German, and Algonquin heritage.
 He will be in conversation with Canadian linguistic anthropologist and former AAA president Monica Heller.
 Douglas Cardinal’s life is dedicated to creating beautiful, thriving, harmonious environments.
 As an architect he designs buildings, as a planner and activist he builds communities, and as a leader and philosopher he builds bridges between diverse cultures all over the world.

 All conference participants are welcome.
-Snacks and a cash bar will be available at the beginning of the event.
+Snacks and a cash bar will be available following the event.

 Thurs 21 Nov, 4:00-6:00 pm

-Off-site: Harbour Centre Campus of Simon Fraser University, 515 W Hastings Street, Vancouver
+Off-site: Teck Gallery Lounge, Room 1305, Harbour Centre Campus of Simon Fraser University, 515 W Hastings Street, Vancouver

-This annual social event will provide an opportunity for the CASCA Women’s Network to announce the recipient of our annual Graduate Student Paper Prize in Feminist Anthropology and our Lifetime Achievement Award in Feminist Anthropology; and of course, for women in anthropology to socialize!
+This annual ticketed social event provides an opportunity for the CASCA Women’s Network to announce the recipient of our annual Graduate Student Paper Prize in Feminist Anthropology and our Lifetime Achievement Award in Feminist Anthropology; and of course, for women in anthropology to socialize!

 Tickets for this reception are $35, which includes two drinks and reception food.
 Tickets can be collected at the CASCA registration desk at the Convention Centre, where tickets will also be available for purchase if not sold out beforehand.
 Purchase your ticket here.